Skip to main content

 TFSA over-contribution penalty

 A TFSA is a government-sponsored investment account that doesn’t charge tax on any gains you make from that investment.
-They should be an important part of anyone retirement plan.
+They should be an important part of anyone's retirement plan.
 Although TFSAs are a great deal, there are some restrictions that you have to keep in mind.
-The most important is that there’s a limit to how much you can put into your TFSA every year.
-And there are penalties to pay when you've over-contributed.
+The most important is that there’s a limit to how much you can put into your TFSA every year, and there are penalties to pay when you've over-contributed.

-The amount of money you can put into a TFSA every year is called the contribution room, and if you exceed your it, you’ll have to pay a penalty.
+The amount of money you can put into a TFSA every year is called the contribution room, and if you exceed it, you’ll have to pay a penalty.
 Any amount you withdraw from your TFSA gets added to your contribution room for the following calendar year, which can mean even more penalties the following year.
-For 2024, the contribution room is $7,000 (Details are available at Canada Revenue Agency’s site.)
+For 2025, the contribution room is $7,000.

 Over-contributions to TFSAs are subject to a 1% penalty tax per month (only on the over-contribution amount).
 For example, if by October you'd reached your contribution room and then over-contributed $2,000 the rest of the year and did nothing to correct the over-contribution, then you’d have to pay 1% of $2,000 for October, November, and December.
 That's $2,000 x 0.01 x 3, which means $60 in penalties.
-You can find a more detailed breakdown here.
+Here’s a more detailed breakdown.

 Note: While RRSPs give you a buffer of $2,000 with your over-contributions, you get no buffer with TFSAs!